vickmuir/Backup/upgrade-backup-agent-linux.md

 Following the upgrade process ensures that you can upgrade your {{site.data.keyword.backup_notm}} agent without losing the registration

 1. Log in to your host at root level.
-2. Download the Latest version of the agent.
+2. Download the latest version of the agent.
    ```
    wget -N downloads.softlayer.local/evault/Agent-Linux-x64-8.50.7245.tar.gz
    ```